sambeirne/sambeirne.github.io/README.md

 - Contributed to every modality of Guild Wars 2, an MMO enjoyed by more than 11 million players worldwide, from conception to launch and live support
 - Designed game systems that were the foundation of content development and worked alongside engineers to bring them to fruition and make them accessible to other designers
+- Led multidisciplinary teams to develop features including single-player/co-op story, creature artificial intelligence, and dynamic content systems, among others
+- Design lead on the Guild Wars 2 content tools team; created functional UI mockups using Microsoft WPF; go-between for design and programming departments
 - Mentored new designers, some of whom went on to leadership positions
-- Led multidisciplinary teams to develop features including single-player/co-op story, creature artificial intelligence, and dynamic content systems, among others
 - Story and open world design on Guild Wars 2 Living World episodes, continuous releases that generate ongoing revenue
 - Open world design on the Heart of Thorns and Path of Fire expansion packs
 - Competitive multiplayer design on Edge of the Mists, a World vs. World (large scale team based PvP) map
-- Worked with the tools team to develop Guild Wars 2’s content design software; created functional UI mockups using Microsoft WPF; go-between for design and programming departments
 - Scripted content for game modes including single-player story, competitive player vs. player, open world, dungeons, and player and creature skills using ArenaNet’s proprietary toolset

 ### Game Designer, Griptonite Games